How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Powdery mildew - what is it?

-Fungus on the leaves
+Fungus on leaves

-The cause of powdery mildew
+Cause of powdery mildew

 • If the soil is oversaturated with nitrogen